mckirkus/iBusFlySkyIA6B/README.md

 https://github.com/bmellink/IBusBM
 Grab the IbusBM library from >Tools>Manage Libraries

-// Test Code for a FlySky FS-i6X transmitter and FS-iA6B receiver (10 channel)
+Test Code for a FlySky FS-i6X transmitter and FS-iA6B receiver (10 channel).
+This implementation only reads values from the receiver and does not transmit battery levels, etc. back to the handheld transmitter.

 // Tested with Uno R3 and R3+ and is much less complex (one wire for all channels) and error prone than orginal PWM setup